mxro/maxrohde-web/content/posts/2018/2018-09-05-on-preventing-the-extinction-of-mankind/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'On Preventing the Extinction of Mankind'
+date: '2018-09-05'
 categories:
-- economy
+  - 'economy'
-- philosophy
+  - 'philosophy'
-coverImage: mt-vesuvius.jpg
-date: "2018-09-05"
 tags:
-- economics
+  - 'economics'
-- extinction
+  - 'extinction'
-- humanity
+  - 'humanity'
-title: On Preventing the Extinction of Mankind
+coverImage: 'mt-vesuvius.jpg'
 ---

 Few will disagree that the continuation of our species as a noble goal to pursue.
 It just feels inherently plausible to us.
 But I think that we should nonetheless reflect upon whether this is really such a worthwhile and important goal to pursue.